Engineering Practice

 Subjects taught

-Autumn Semester
+Autumn Modules

-• This semester you will participate on a thesis preparation module where you will produce a thesis proposal and present your work to a team of academics and invited industry experts
+• This semester you will participate on a thesis preparation module where you will produce a thesis proposal and present your work to a team of academics and invited industry experts.

-Spring Semester
+Spring Modules

 • This semester you will continue to work on your thesis and present regularly to your designated academic supervisor.
-At the end of this semester you will submit your work in a documented format and you will be required to present your work to an invited audience in a formal setting as part of your final thesis assessment
+At the end of this semester you will submit your work in a documented format and you will be required to present your work to an invited audience in a formal setting as part of your final thesis assessment.

 Entry requirements

-Two Professional Diploma awards (30 ECTS each) at Level 9, with a minimum second class honours grade two (2.2) or equivalent, as deemed appropriate by the Academic Programme Director.
 One of these Professional Diplomas must be a programme completed and awarded by the Faculty of Science and Engineering.

 If you have not completed a 30 ECTS Level 9 Professional Diploma at the University of Limerick but have done so at another Academic Institution, then your application will be reviewed by the Academic Programme Director at the School of Engineering at the University of Limerick.
+Applications will be reviewed on a case by case basis.

 What to Include with your Application